Returnal: Reception

-Returnal received "generally favorable" reviews according to review aggregator Metacritic.
+Returnal received "generally favorable" reviews from critics according to review aggregator website Metacritic.

 In a review for IGN, Mitchell Saltzman enjoyed how the gameplay integrated with the story, writing that "It makes Selene an interesting protagonist who's in this weird repeating-but-different scenario along with us."
 Saltzman criticized the need to replay sections in order to reach a higher weapon proficiency, saying that it made the game "ridiculously difficult" and the only way the player could succeed was by grinding to reach a higher level.
 Writing for The Guardian, Keza MacDonald gave the game a positive review, praising Returnal for its challenging difficulty, its rewarding combat, and engaging gameplay loop.
 MacDonald also praised the game for its visual and audio design, writing that "The planet looks and sounds extraordinary, each new area a distinctive biotechnological nightmare."

 The game's roguelike gameplay, which requires players to repeatedly play through levels following an in-game death, has been a divisive point among critics and players.
 In particular, Returnal has received some criticism from players for its lack of a save feature, while critics have been more mixed on its absence.
 Jon Bailes of GamesRadar+ wrote that the lack of a save feature should be understood as a deliberate choice which highlights the game's themes of mortality.
 Bailes stated that "Selene's traumatic endeavours were in tune with my attempts to finish the game.
 The lack of a save feature and extra stuff to do added another dimension to the emotional experience."

 Eurogamer's Chris Tapsell wrote that "checkpoints only work once per run, so you better be sure when you spend half a day's resources on one."
 He also noted that at one point during his time with Returnal, "I'd paused the game while on my best-ever run, and came back not two minutes later to find my loaner PS5 in the middle of an auto-update.
 I lost all progress on the run, roughly a whole morning of my life.
 Turn auto-updates off!"
 Criticism of the save system from players and reviewers alike resulted in developer Housemarque issuing a statement that they were working to address the issue but did not know what form a save feature may take.
 In October 2021, Housemarque released Update 2.0, which allows players to "suspend cycle" to save their game during a run.

 Sales

-Returnal sold 6,573 physical copies within its first week on sale in Japan, and was the 15th-best-selling retail game of the week in the country.
-Based on physical sales of the game in the UK, the game debuted at no. 2 on the sales charts for the week ending May 1, 2021.
-As of July 18, 2021, the game had sold over 560,000 copies.
+Returnal sold 6,573 physical units within its first week on sale in Japan, and was the 15th-best-selling retail game of the week in the country.
+Based on physical sales of the game in the United Kingdom, the game debuted at no. 2 on the sales charts for the week ending 1 May 2021.
+As of February 2022, the game has sold 866,000 copies (having shipped 1 million units).

 Accolades

+Successor

+In February 2025, Housemarque announced Saros (2026), a spiritual successor to Returnal.